 David has a wide-ranging entertainment and music law practice, encompassing both litigation and transactional work.
-He is frequently called upon to counsel and advise individuals and estates on the disposition of their creative property (i.e., songs, recordings, literary material, visual art, etc.) and royalty interests.
-Over the years, his clients have included many mainstays of the Bay Area music, film and video game industries.
+Over the years, David’s clients have included many mainstays of the Bay Area music, film and video game industries.
 For over a decade, David represented various entities associated with filmmaker George Lucas, including Lucasfilm Ltd. and its related video game company, LucasArts, in a variety of transactional and litigation matters.
-His experience in both transactional and litigation matters also spans all areas of the music industry; this includes representing leaving band members (including from such platinum and multi-platinum acts as PAPA ROACH, 4 NON-BLONDES, CAKE, MARILYN MANSON, and SOCIAL DISTORTION) as well as representing spouses in several high profile rock-and-roll divorces, including those of Jerry Garcia (GRATEFUL DEAD, JERRY GARCIA BAND), Paul DeLisle (SMASHMOUTH), Tre Cool (GREEN DAY), and Lars Ulrich (METALLICA).
-This work has given him a unique perspective on intra-band dynamics and management.
+His experience in both transactional and litigation matters also spans all areas of the music industry; this includes representing leaving band members from platinum and multi-platinum acts (like PAPA ROACH, 4 NON-BLONDES, CAKE, MARILYN MANSON, and SOCIAL DISTORTION) as well as representing spouses in several high-profile rock-and-roll divorces, all of which has given him a unique perspective on intra-band dynamics and management.

 For a two-year term, David served as chairman of the American Bar Association's Forum on the Entertainment and Sports Industries.
 He has been a panelist and featured speaker at numerous entertainment, technology and video game industry events.
 In 2007, he co-chaired with Microsoft's lead in-house copyright attorney the LSI-sponsored Entertainment Technology Law Summit in Seattle.
 That same year, the American Bar Association chose him to present its annual Presidential Showcase Program, "Privacy, Copyright and Parental Control in the Age of YouTube, MySpace and Beyond."
-For the last dozen years, he has been a featured speaker at the South by Southwest Interactive/Music Conference in Austin, Texas, on topics ranging from recent developments in music industry litigation to the future of cloud computing.
+For over a dozen years, he was a featured speaker at the South by Southwest Interactive/Music Conference in Austin, Texas, on topics ranging from recent developments in music industry litigation to the future of cloud computing.

 For four consecutive spring semesters, David lectured in law at the University of California at Berkeley, School of Law (Boalt Hall), where he helped develop and implement the core curriculum for the school's entertainment law class.
 David has also guest lectured at the law schools of the University of San Francisco, Pepperdine and Stanford University, among others.